 Role-playing activities offer a treasure trove of benefits for children with autism spectrum disorder (ASD), helping them grow socially and develop in so many ways:

-A systematic review found that the overall effect size for interpersonal abilities training (SST) interventions ranged from 0.28 to 0.60.
+A systematic review found that the overall effect size for (SST) interventions ranged from 0.28 to 0.60.
 This suggests a small to moderate impact on enhancing skills like communication, reciprocity, and joint attention.
 As Mohammed A Almuqbil, MD, FRCPC, pointed out, "Interventions for training interpersonal abilities were effective in enhancing a variety of interaction abilities, including communication, reciprocity, and joint attention."

 Let’s explore this together!
 We’re here to help you every step of the way!